jquepi/OctopusGuides/README.md

 This repository contains the scripts used to generate the media for the Octopus guides.
 The blog at https://octopus.com/blog/devops-documentation explains the process.

+The custom WebDriver tool is documented at https://octopus.com/blog/selenium/0-toc/webdriver-toc.

 See the [aspnet-azuredevops-artifactory-feed-azurewebsite-tfvc-video.yml](https://github.com/OctopusDeploy/OctopusGuides/blob/master/.github/workflows/aspnet-azuredevops-artifactory-feed-azurewebsite-tfvc-video.yml)
 file for a commented example.